-Hands down, Sumba is the most beautiful island in Indonesia, and surprisingly, not commonly visited even though it lies just east of Bali (see our post on Bali).
+Sumba Island is a honeymooners’ paradise, and hands down, it is the most beautiful island in Indonesia.
+Surprisingly, it is not commonly visited even though it lies just east of Bali (see our post on Bali) and hosts one of the world’s most exclusive resorts (world’s best hotel, 2016, 2017 – Travel and Leisure).
 Those who do visit are usually surfers because of its astounding surfing scene.
 Sumba’s history and traditions are very different from the rest of Indonesia and together with its incredible natural beauty, is a visitor’s dream.
-If you are interested in seeing a different side of this massive Indonesian archipelago and especially if you are interested in riding some beautiful horses, then this is one spot not to leave it off your itinerary.
+If you are interested in seeing a different side of this massive Indonesian archipelago and especially if you are looking for an ideal honeymoon location, then this is one spot not to leave it off your itinerary.

 Travel is the only thing that you can buy that makes you richer – Sumba proverb